roman-milk/roman-milk.github.io/lords-ladies-and-gentlemen.md

  Samuel pulled away from the Lady's face in anticipation and as soon as his friend had pulled wetly from her dripping quim he pushed his cock deep into the oozing slit.

  Samuel pounded away vigorously at her now, Levi's spunk leaking from around the sides of his own thrusting cock.
 He angled his length so that the Lady's clitoris was taking some friction from his thrusting, causing her climax to bubble on and on.
-Report_Story #2